simonsickle/ElectricShuffle/README.md

 ### Running ElectricShuffle
 1. Run the program `./ElectricShuffle.py`
 1. Log in by clicking the link (or copying it to your browser).
 Once logged in return to the terminal.
-(Once per environment)
 1. Pick a playlist to shuffle
 1. Confirm that is the playlist you want
 1. Go enjoy some tunes!
 Notice your new playlist which is a copy of your current one but with an " - Electrified" suffix.
 This is the shuffled one.